Noona, New South Wales

 Noona is a rural locality within Cobar Shire, a local government area of New South Wales.
 It has a population of 21 people as of 2021.

 Geography

 The topography is flat with a Köppen climate classification of BsK (Hot semi arid).
 The climate is characterised by hot summers and mild winters.
 The annual average rainfall is 350 mm, although this is highly variable.

+The record high temperature of 48.0 C was registered on 26 January 2026 in Noona.